Rapid Prototyping Services & Rapid Manufacturing

 Vickers hardness test

-Vickers hardness test uses a diamond square pyramid indenter with an included angle of 136° between opposite faces to press into the surface of the material with the specified test force F. After maintaining the specified time, remove the test force.
-The average pressure per unit surface area of the square pyramid indentation is used to express the hardness.
-Value, marked with the symbol “HV”.
+The Vickers hardness test uses a diamond square pyramid indenter, with an included angle of 136° between opposite faces, to press into the surface of the material under a specified test force (F).
+After maintaining the force for a set time, the test force is removed.
+The hardness value is calculated by averaging the pressure per unit surface area of the square pyramid indentation.
+This value is expressed using the symbol “HV”.

 Vickers hardness test